arnac-io/poetry2nix/README.md

 **A.** Have a look at the following document [edgecase.md](./docs/edgecases.md)

+**Q.** I'm getting 404 errors when poetry2nix tries to download packages from PyPI, what's wrong?

+**A.** This is likely due to PyPI's modern hash-based URL structure.
+See the [PyPI URL Issues guide](./docs/pypi-url-issues.md) for solutions.

 ## How-to guides

 - [Package and deploy Python apps faster with Poetry and Nix](https://www.youtube.com/watch?v=TbIHRHy7_JM)